mshahzebraza/officeworks/notes/todo/branch.md

 ## Current Task

-- Add support to summarizer to handle the 'false' as inputs to arrOptions or objOptions
+- Add support to summarizer to handle the 'false' as inputs to arrOptions or objOptions - done
 - Also add support for items in summary

 ## Old Description - Fiverr Gig